-Each Thursday, an electronic Thursday Folder is posted on our school website and sent to parent/guardian email accounts.
-This Folder includes timely information related to school and district news, events, etc. If your family does not have access to email, please inform the office so that we can send a hard copy home in your child's physical Thursday Folder.
+Each Thursday, an electronic Thursday Folder link is posted on our website and sent to family email accounts.
+The electronic Thursday folder contains the weekly letter from the Principal, school wide information and PTO flyers and information.
+It can be accessed online through the wfbschools.com/Cumberland link.
+If your family does not have email, please inform the office so we can send a paper copy home in your child's Thursday Folder.

-Only Whitefish Bay School District-sponsored and co-sponsored events and information (this does include PTO) can be included in the Thursday Folder.
+Only flyers for Whitefish Bay School District sponsored and co-sponsored programs can be included in the Thursday Folder.